-Amounts shown in the "All Other Compensation" column of the table for 2021 above include perquisites and personal benefits, severance benefits to former employees, and Company contributions to both qualified and nonqualified defined contribution plans.
+Amounts shown in the "All Other Compensation" column of the table for 2022 above include perquisites and personal benefits, severance benefits to former employees, and Company contributions to both qualified and nonqualified defined contribution plans.
 The following table details those amounts.

-Name Perquisites and Other Personal Benefits ^(a) Registrant Contributions to Qualified Defined Contribution Plans ^(b) Registrant Contributions to Nonqualified Defined Contribution Plans ^(c) Severance Benefits ^(d)
+Name Perquisites and Other Personal Benefits (\$) ^(a) Registrant Contributions to Qualified Defined Contribution Plans (\$) ^(b) Registrant Contributions to Nonqualified Defined Contribution Plans (\$) ^(c)

-Charles V. Magro \$ 5,697 \$ - \$ -
+Charles V. Magro 820,737 18,300 2,700

-David J. Anderson 65,831 17,400 14,619
+David J. Anderson 1,323,913 27,000 113,780

+Samuel R. Eathington, Ph.D. - 27,000 9,551

-Timothy P. Glenn 3,253 17,400 65,915
+Timothy P. Glenn 27,000 114,742

-Cornel B. Fuerer 10,773 17,400 50,164

-James C. Collins, Jr. 47,673 17,400 140,225 5,250,000

-Gregory R. Friedman 4,831 17,400 35,795 2,304,247

-Rajan Gajaria 26,649 17,400 60,036

-- (a) Amounts for Messrs.
-Fuerer, Collins, and Friedman include the value of financial counseling services of \$9,500, \$9,500, and \$2,368 provided to the executive at the Company's expense.
+Robert D. King 637 18,300 8,008

+(a) Amounts for Messrs.
+Magro and Anderson include the value of relocation costs of \$750,000 and \$1,200,000 provided to the executive at the Company's expense to relocate them to Corteva's headquarters.
+Corteva's relocation policies applicable to all management-level employees typically provide reimbursement for, among other items, the costs of identifying a new residence, real estate commissions and certain other costs associated with the sale of the home, and the storage and shipment of belongings.
+Corteva's relocation expenses for 2022 do not include any home loss buyout for Messrs.
+Magro and Anderson.
+Additionally, Messrs.
+Magro and Anderson separately agreed to certain more restrictive caps on their reimbursements than would have been typically permitted by management employees generally under Corteva's applicable relocation policies.
 Amounts for Messrs.
-Glenn, Fuerer, Collins, Friedman, and Gajaria include the value of executive physicals of \$3,253, \$1,273, \$9,165, \$2,449, and \$6,706, respectively.
-Amounts for Messrs.
-Anderson, Gajaria, and Collins include the value of the personal use of the Company's aircraft in amounts of \$56,928, \$19,943, and \$29,008, respectively.
-Corteva allows executives and directors to use its corporate aircraft for personal use for reasons of safety and for the Company's preference and convenience.
-Due to COVID-19 personal flights for the NEOs were permitted in 2020 and 2021 to reduce the executive's, and where applicable their families', threat of exposure, and to avoid potential exposure to other employees many of which are considered essential workers.
+Magro and Anderson include the value of the personal use of the Company's aircraft in amounts of \$70,737, and \$118,632, respectively.
+Mr. Magro under the Company's policies is required for his personal safety to use the Company's aircraft for both business and personal flights.
+Corteva otherwise allows executives and directors to use its corporate aircraft for personal use for reasons of safety and for the Company's preference and convenience.
+Due to COVID-19, personal flights for the NEOs were permitted during 2020 through part of 2022 to reduce the executive's, and where applicable their families', threat of exposure, and to avoid potential exposure to other employees many of which are considered essential workers.
 The value of personal aircraft usage reported above is based on the actual direct operating costs for operating the aircraft, including jet fuel, maintenance, crew travel, catering, inflight wi-fi data usage, and airport related fees.
 Since the corporate aircraft is used primarily for business travel, the methodology excludes fixed costs which do not change based on usage, such as pilots' and other employees' salaries, purchase costs of the aircraft and non-trip-related hangar expenses.

-Until Mr. Anderson is relocated, he is entitled to certain commuting expenses up to \$30,000.
-In 2021, these expenses for Mr. Anderson were \$8,903. - (b) Amounts represent Corteva's match to the RSP on the same basis as provided to U.S. parent company employees, inclusive of those contributions made by DowDuPont under the plan prior to Separation.
-For 2021, the RSP provided a Company match of 100% of the first 6% of the employee's contribution.
+- (b) Amounts represent Corteva's match to the RSP on the same basis as provided to U.S. parent company employees.
+For 2022, the RSP provided a Company match of 100% of the first 6% of the employee's contribution.
 Amounts also include an additional Company contribution of 3%. - (c) Amounts represent Corteva's match to the Retirement Savings Restoration Plan ("RSRP") on the same basis as provided to U.S. parent company employees who fall above the applicable IRC limits.
-For 2021, the RSRP provided a Company match of 100% of the first 6% of the employee's eligible contributions.
-Amounts also include an additional Company contribution of 3% of eligible contributions. - Amounts represents severance payments under the Change in Control and Severance Plan, which including a lump sum cash payment equal to two times, for Mr. Collins, and one and one-half times for Mr. Friedman, the sum of the executive's base salary and target annual PRP award, as applicable.
-See Potential Payments Upon Termination or Change in Control for more information regarding the provisions of the Company's Change in Control and Severance Plan.
+For 2022, the RSRP provided a Company match of 100% of the first 6% of the employee's eligible contributions.
+Amounts also include an additional Company contribution of 3% of eligible contributions.

-2021 GRANTS OF PLAN-BASED AWARDS
+2022 GRANTS OF PLAN-BASED AWARDS

-The following table provides information on PRP awards, stock options, RSUs and PSUs granted in 2021 to each of our NEOs.
-Under Mr. Magro's letter agreement, he did not begin participation in the Company's LTI program until 2022.
+The following table provides information on PRP awards, stock options, RSUs and PSUs granted in 2022 to each of our NEOs.
 For a complete understanding of the table, refer to the narrative discussion that follows.